kitspace/1clickBOM/README.md

 ### Adding Items ###

-In your `.tsv` or spreadsheet you must have a column for line-note, one for the quantity and at least one retailer.
+In your tab-seperated values (`.tsv`) or spreadsheet you must have a column for line-note, one for the quantity and at least one retailer.
 Column titles are interpreted in the following way by 1clickBOM.
 Capitalisation is ignored.

      reference  = line-note
      references = line-note
      line-note  = line-note
      line note  = line-note
      comment    = line-note
      comments   = line-note
      qty        = quantity
      quantity   = quantity
      farnell    = Farnell
      digikey    = Digikey
      mouser     = Mouser
      rs         = RS
      newark     = Newark

 ![Load from page][3]